Skip to content

 • Go to Google Account settings

-• Security > App passwords
+• Security > 2-Step Verification > App passwords

 • Generate new password for “Mail”